Reliability becomes an engineering discipline the moment a team designs not only for normal operation, but also for degraded behavior and failure.

 Step 1

-Start with what “good service behavior” means: latency/availability targets, critical journeys and acceptable degradation.
+Start with what “the service works well” means: latency and availability targets, critical user paths, and acceptable degradation.

 Step 2

-Tie monitoring to objectives: service indicators, burn-rate signals, actionable alerts and diagnostics dashboards.
+Connect monitoring to real objectives: service-level indicators, burn-rate signals, alerts, and diagnostic dashboards for incidents.

 Step 3

-Feature flags, staged rollout, canary strategies and rollback procedures reduce blast radius during change delivery.
+Feature flags, staged rollout, canary releases, and rollback procedures reduce blast radius and make change delivery safer.

 Step 4

-On-call routines, runbooks, coordination flows, postmortems and tracked action items should work as one system.
+On-call routines, runbooks, team communication, postmortems, and tracked action items should work as one response system.

 Step 5